1. Home

 It’s also important to note that “crash” diets– or diets that ask you to make unreasonable changes– can be unhealthy and are not typically sustainable for most people.

-In general, a combination of heart-healthy cardiovascular exercise, combined with a well-balanced and sustainable diet is an excellent place to start your journey back to hip health.
+Heart-healthy cardiovascular exercise combined with a well-balanced and sustainable diet is an excellent way to start your journey back to hip health.

 Eating Well to Prevent Joint Pain

-Outside of managing your weight, nutrition can also be helpful in providing the building block for improving bone health.
+In addition to managing weight, nutrition can help by providing the building blocks for improving bone health.

-Your body– and especially your bones– need calcium.
-If there is not enough of the mineral in your diet, your body will start breaking down bones for calcium, degrading your bone health over time.
+Your body—and especially your bones—needs calcium.
+If you don’t eat enough of the mineral, your body will start breaking down bones for calcium, degrading your bone health over time.

-Women over the age of fifty should consume 1200mg and men to have 1000-1200mg of calcium per day.
+Women over fifty should consume 1200mg of calcium daily, and men should have 1000-1200mg.
 Foods high in calcium include dairy products (milk, yogurt), nuts, beans, and leafy greens.
-(3)

 What Are Weight-Bearing Activities?